65th Guards Rifle Division: The Liberation of Smolensk

-Overnight the 330th Infantry made minor withdrawals to straighten its front.
-On September 16 the 10th Guards Army, now led by 15th Guards Corps, failed to make any substantive gains.
-However it was clear by the end of the day that IX Corps was close to breaking and during the night it fell back to the next defensive line, which was mostly incomplete.
+Overnight, the 330th Infantry made minor withdrawals to straighten its front.
+On September 16, the 10th Guards Army, now led by the 15th Guards Corps, failed to make any substantive gains.
+However, by the end of the day that IX Corps was close to breaking.
+During the night, it fell back to the next defensive line, which was mostly incomplete.
 Sokolovsky ordered a pursuit to approach Smolensk from the south with the 10th Guards and 68th Armies and most of his armor.
 The retreat of the 330th Infantry was covered by the Tiger tanks of heavy Panzer-Abteilung 505.
 Supply problems forced the Soviet armies to pause for a few days outside Smolensk before making the final push.
-On the morning of September 22 that push began and 68th Army made a clear breakthrough southeast of the city.
-Late on the 23rd German 4th Army signalled the evacuation of Smolensk.
-During the next day the Soviet forces probed the German defenses but did not begin their attacks until nightfall.
-By 0600 hours on September 25 most of Smolensk was liberated, although much of it was destroyed or damaged.
+On the morning of September 22, the 68th Army made a clear breakthrough southeast of the city.
+Late on the 23rd, the German 4th Army signalled the evacuation of Smolensk.
+During the next day, the Soviet forces probed the German defenses but did not begin their attacks until nightfall.
+By 0600 hours on September 25, most of Smolensk was recaptured, although much of it was destroyed or damaged.